- Cheapest car insurance in Washington for a bad driving record

 Cheapest car insurance in Washington with a reckless driving conviction

-State Farm has the cheapest rates for drivers with reckless driving convictions at $1,948.
+State Farm offers the cheapest rates for drivers with reckless driving convictions at $1,948.

 If you engage in hazardous driving behaviors that endanger others, you may be charged with reckless driving.
 A reckless driving conviction will increase your car insurance rates.